-When cyber bullying occurs, it is usually followed by negative effects which sometime have dire consequences.
-The 2011 Youth Risk Behavior Surveillance Survey showed that 16% of students in grades 9-12 were cyber bullied in the past year.
-Additionally, the 2008-2009 School Crime Supplement showed 6% of students in grades 6-12 had encountered some form of cyber bullying.
-With access to so many tools that could potentially do harm, safety is a primary concern.
+When cyber bullying occurs it is often followed by negative effects.
+The 2011 Youth Risk Behavior Surveillance Survey showed that 16 per cent of students in grades 9-12 were cyber bullied in the past year.
+Additionally, the 2008-2009 School Crime Supplement showed 6 per cent of students in grades 6-12 had encountered some form of cyber bullying.
+Online bullying can lead to loss of self-esteem, and even contemplation of suicide.

 The Effects of Cyber Bullying

-- Not wanting to go to school
+- Not wanting to go to school.

-- A sharp drop in grades and performance
+- A sharp drop in grades and performance.

-- Skipping school
+- Skipping school.

-- Sudden self-esteem issues
+- Sudden self-esteem issues.

-- Complaints of illnesses
+- Complaints of illnesses.

-- Use of alcohol or drugs
+- Use of alcohol or drugs.

-More Effects of Cyber Bullying
+The Effects of Bullying on Children

-What to do if you’ve been cyber bullied?
+What to do if you’ve been cyber bullied, or are worries about someone who may be the victim of bullying?
 The first thing that usually has a positive impact is communication.
 If you’re a student, talk to an adult and explain how you’re feeling and what has been happening.
 If you’re a parent or adult, start random conversations about cyber bullying and what to do if it occurs, especially if you’re recognizing symptoms.
 Sometimes the student may not want to say anything in fear of the ramifications.
 By starting a healthy, non-threatening dialogue, it could make the difference between a positive or negative consequence.
 Other things that can be done: